k-s-koushik10/Python-Projects/README.md

-# Projects done in Flask from Scratch
+# Projects done in Flask

 A walkthrough of all projects done using Flask web framework